 7.2 kW AC/.8= 9 kW DC

-Solar panels come in different sizes with the current average size panel being around 300 W DC.
+Solar panels come in various sizes.
 Currently, the wattage of modules that we use ranges from 260-335.
 A larger solar panel size in regards to wattage equals less solar panels needed.
 Continuing on with the same example, we now need to convert the 9 kW solar system size to watts to find out how many solar panels are needed.
 Here is that calculation:

 9 kW x 1,000 (1 kilowatt=1,000 watts)= 9,000 watts (W)

 9,000 W/300 W solar panel=30 solar panels needed.

 All of the calculations so far have assumed that the solar system would cover 100% of total electric usage.
 However, in some cases, it may not be possible to cover 100% of total usage if there isn’t enough physical space to install a solar system.
-Solar panels typically measure around 3’3” x 5’6”, which occupies 18 sq/ft of roof space, or 3’3” x 6’6”, which occupies 21 sq/ft of roof space (learn more about solar panels styles here).
+Solar panels typically measure around 3’3” x 5’6”, which occupies 18 sq/ft of roof space, or 3’3” x 6’6”, which occupies 21 sq/ft of roof space.
 In our example, if we needed thirty 300 W solar panels, and they each took up approximately 21 sq/ft of roof space, we would need approximately 630 sq/ft of roof space to install the whole solar system.

 21 sq/ft coverage x 30 solar panels=630 sq/ft of roof space

 If there isn’t 630 square feet of roof space available, the solar system may need to be downsized or installed on the ground in order to cover the total electric usage.

 While this article provides a basic overview, it does give a quick, rough way to calculate the approximate number of solar panels required to cover your electric bill.
 Our department of highly trained estimators take many other factors into account, including shade, temperature, and inverter efficiency to get a much more accurate production number.
 Contact us to find out your solar system size!